benjym/photoelastimetry/docs/user-guide.md

 ### Stokes-based Solver

 Uses normalised Stokes components for pixel-wise stress inversion.
-This is the primary method for most applications.

-- Best for: Standard photoelastic analysis
+This is deprecated and should not be used.

-- Module: `photoelastimetry.solver.stokes_solver`
+- Module: `photoelastimetry.optimiser.stokes`

 ### Intensity-based Solver

 Works directly with raw polarisation intensities for pixel-wise inversion.

-- Best for: When raw intensities are more reliable than Stokes parameters
+Only used for validation purposes.

-- Module: `photoelastimetry.solver.intensity_solver`
+- Module: `photoelastimetry.optimiser.intensity`

 ### Equilibrium Solver

 Global inversion that enforces mechanical equilibrium constraints using an Airy stress function.
+This is the recommended method for accurate stress recovery.

 - Best for: Cases where mechanical equilibrium is important
-- Module: `photoelastimetry.solver.equilibrium_solver`
+- Module: `photoelastimetry.optimiser.equilibrium`

 ## Photoelastic Theory